Martin Gruber (choreographer): Education

-Degree in Theatre and Music from the Ludwig Maximilian University of Munich.
-Training in Zenbodytherapy® and Triggerpoint Anatomy® with William Dub Leigh (USA), Functional Integration with Alon Talmi (Israel).
-Suzuki Training with Tadashi Suzuki in Toga-Mura (Japan).
-Judo, Aikido, Iaido, Hojo in Japan and Germany, 6th Dan in Aikido (Aikikai Hombu Dojo).
-Study in Butoh Dance with Kazuo Ono in Japan, Acting with Yoshi Oida.
+Gruber obtained a degree in Theatre and Music from LMU Munich, a training in Zenbodytherapy® and Triggerpoint Anatomy® with William Dub Leigh (USA), Functional Integration with Alon Talmi (Israel), Suzuki Training with Tadashi Suzuki in Toga-Mura (Japan).
+Judo, Aikido, Iaido, Hojo in Japan and Germany, 7th Dan in Aikido (Aikikai Hombu Dojo).
+He studied in Butoh Dance with Kazuo Ono in Japan, and Acting with Yoshi Oida.

 Life

 Martin Gruber works as a director and a choreographer.
 He is a professor for movement at the Ernst Busch Academy of Dramatic Arts in Berlin.
-He has developed his own method of actor training and founded the Tami Method®, named after Alon Talmi.
+He has developed his own method of actor training and founded the Talmi Method®, named after Alon Talmi.

 Martin Gruber's impact on contemporary European actor training is important: In 1985 he introduced Aikido into actor training at the Otto Falckenberg School (Munich), in 1986 Suzuki-Training, and in 1993 August Everding invited him to develop the movement training for the then newly founded Bayerische Theaterakademie August Everding (Munich).
 Since then quite a number of his students have become teachers themselves and teach his methods both in universities in Germany and further afield.
 Many of his former students work successfully on stage, in film and on TV.